The Islamic Republic of Afghanistan acceded to the Mine Ban Treaty on 11 September 2002, becoming a State Party on 1 March 2003.

 Mine Ban Treaty Article 7 Report (for calendar year 2007), Form G, 13 May 2008.

-Afghanistan’s Article 7 report, Form B states that 1,318 antipersonnel mines were discovered during the year 2014.
+Afghanistan’s Article 7 report, Form B (for calendar year 2015) states that 329 antipersonnel mines of US, Chinese, Russian, Pakistani, Iranian, Israeli, and unknown manufacture were seized or recovered during 2015.

 Email from MACCA, 4 June 2011.